ctran/annotate_models/README.md

         -a, --active-admin               Annotate active_admin models
-        -v, --version                    Show the current version of this gem -m, --show-migration             Include the migration version number in the annotation -c, --show-check-constraints     List the table's check constraints in the annotation -k, --show-foreign-keys          List the table's foreign key constraints in the annotation --ck, --complete-foreign-keys
+        -v, --version                    Show the current version of this gem -m, --show-migration             Include the migration version number in the annotation -k, --show-foreign-keys          List the table's foreign key constraints in the annotation --ck, --complete-foreign-keys
                                         Complete foreign key names in the annotation -i, --show-indexes               List the table's database indexes in the annotation -s, --simple-indexes             Concat the column's related indexes in the annotation --model-dir dir              Annotate model files stored in dir rather than app/models, separate multiple dirs with commas